Cherenkov radiation: In vacuum

 The Cherenkov effect can occur in vacuum.
 In a slow-wave structure, like in a traveling-wave tube (TWT), the phase velocity decreases and the velocity of charged particles can exceed the phase velocity while remaining lower than $c$.
 In such a system, this effect can be derived from conservation of the energy and momentum where the momentum of a photon should be $p = \hbar\beta$ ($\beta$ is phase constant) rather than the de Broglie relation $p=\hbar k$.
 This type of radiation (VCR) is used to generate high-power microwaves.

+Collective Cherenkov

+Radiation with the same properties of typical Cherenkov radiation can be created by structures of electric current that travel faster than light.
+By manipulating density profiles in plasma acceleration setups, structures up to nanocoulombs of charge are created and may travel faster than the speed of light and emit optical shocks at the Cherenkov angle.
+Electrons are still subluminal, hence the electrons that compose the structure at a time t = t_{0} are different from the electrons in the structure at a time t > t_{0}.

 Characteristics

 The frequency spectrum of Cherenkov radiation by a particle is given by the Frank–Tamm formula:

 The Frank–Tamm formula describes the amount of energy $E$ emitted from Cherenkov radiation, per unit length traveled $x$ and per frequency $\omega$. $\mu(\omega)$ is the permeability and $n(\omega)$ is the index of refraction of the material the charged particle moves through. $q$ is the electric charge of the particle, $v$ is the speed of the particle, and $c$ is the speed of light in vacuum.

 Unlike fluorescence or emission spectra that have characteristic spectral peaks, Cherenkov radiation is continuous.
 Around the visible spectrum, the relative intensity per unit frequency is approximately proportional to the frequency.
 That is, higher frequencies (shorter wavelengths) are more intense in Cherenkov radiation.
 This is why visible Cherenkov radiation is observed to be brilliant blue.
 In fact, most Cherenkov radiation is in the ultraviolet spectrum—it is only with sufficiently accelerated charges that it even becomes visible; the sensitivity of the human eye peaks at green, and is very low in the violet portion of the spectrum.